lostvikx/yt-audio/README.md

-# YTAudio
+# YT-Audio

-YouTube link to mp3 file.
+YouTube link to opus file in a minute!
+Find your audio file in the ~/Music/ directory.

 ## Install Dependencies